 NEW!
 Private Grizzly Bear Viewing Stand

-Take bear viewing to new heights on our new wildlife & Grizzly Bear Viewing platform
+Take bear viewing to new heights on our new Wildlife & Grizzly Bear Viewing Station

 Aug.
-26, 2013, Bella Coola, BC – Guides and guests are experiencing the elevated benefits of the new wildlife & grizzly bear viewing platform at Tweedsmuir Park Lodge as hungry grizzly bears searching for their daily calories feast on record numbers of pink salmon making their spawning trek up the Atnarko River.
+26, 2013, Bella Coola, BC – Guides and guests are experiencing the elevated benefits of the new Wildlife & Grizzly Bear Viewing Station at Tweedsmuir Park Lodge as hungry grizzly bears searching for their daily calories feast on record numbers of pink salmon making their spawning trek up the Atnarko River.

 As the apex predator of British Columbia, the grizzly bear has long been sought after by visitors carrying multiple camera lenses.
 Capturing this majestic animal in its natural setting through the lens of a camera can be one of life’s most thrilling experiences for both professional and novice photographers.
-Tweedsmuir Park Lodge’s wildlife viewing stand was made with photographers in mind.
+Tweedsmuir Park Lodge’s Wildlife Viewing Station was made with photographers in mind.
 There is room for photographers to set-up their tripods under the covered and elevated structure and extra wide railings for those without tripods.

 Although grizzly bear viewing is the bucket list item for many of the guests at Tweedsmuir Park Lodge, many other wildlife viewing opportunities exist alongside the majestic animal.
 Guests might also have the chance to see black bears, otters, mountain goats, wolves, kingfishers and birds of prey including bald eagles.
 “Many people come for the grizzly bears and leave with an appreciation for the whole ecosystem we have up here,” says Wilkinson.

 About Tweedsmuir Park Lodge